 “To employ those instruments that are about to die to capture and conserve those things which have just been born.”
 Nachleben 2015

 My project is to use the creative environment of a film lab and archive to produce, devise and develop creative projects and works of Art.
 By ‘film lab’ I mean a studio with all the necessary tools to produce motion picture works, from cameras, printers to sound equipment, recording devices and projectors.
-The idea of a Lab occupies the phase of film production usually called ‘post-production’.
-For me though many creative processes are available in this phase that offer new concepts to explore.
+This could include purely experimental ways to conserve or restore motion picture samples, with no necessary outcome.
+Or exploring ways to add masks or shadows to contact printing so different density exposures can be made across the same negative.
+Or to restage working environments that applied motion picture techniques such as dynamation for stop motion animation.

 As such it forms a kind of experimental media archaeology;